8 Ways to Prevent Data Loss from Hardware Failure

 How Does Hardware Failure Kill Your Data?

-Businesses typically store their data on physical storage devices or in the cloud.
-While the popularity of cloud storage is rapidly increasing, studies show that the vast majority of organizations still use hardware, such as hard disk drives and solid state drives, for at least some of their data storage.
-A malfunctioning or failed drive could delete some or all of a business’s data or make it inaccessible.
+Businesses typically store their data on physical storage devices, in the cloud or a combination of both.
+While the popularity of cloud storage is rapidly increasing, studies show that the vast majority of organizations still use local hardware, such as hard disk drives and solid state drives, for at least some of their data storage.
+A malfunctioning or failed drive, whether on-premises or in a datacenter, can lead to costly data loss and operational disruptions.

 Levels of Severity